 - Archiving Downloaded Jobs

-- API Key - All requests throught the LILT API use the API Key to authenticate.
+- API Key - All requests through the LILT API use the API Key to authenticate.

 - File to Translate - We recommend a simple text file (txt) for a first attempt.